This blog post was updated on 25 June 2025.

 1. Sell your products on Shopee, the top e-commerce website in the Philippines

 When you think of e-commerce in the West, your mind probably goes straight to Amazon.
-But Amazon is not the top e-commerce platform in the Philippines – in fact, it only comes in third place!
+But Amazon is not the top e-commerce platform in the Philippines – in fact, it only comes in fifth place!
 In the Philippines, Shopee is the most popular e-commerce platform, so it is Shopee that should be your first choice when thinking of selling your items online in the country.
-Lazada, Amazon and Carousell take second, third and fourth place, respectively.
+Temu, Alibaba and Lazada take second, third and fourth place, respectively.

-2. Internet speeds are very slow, so optimise for speed
+2. Internet speeds are slow, so optimise for speed

-Internet speeds are slow compared to more developed countries.
-As of July 2022, the Philippines ranks 84th in the world for mobile internet speed, with a median speed of 22.56 MB per second.
-It ranks 46th for fixed broadband speed, with a median speed of 75.62 MB per second.
-Given the slow internet speeds in the country, it is of utmost importance that your website is optimised for speed.
+Internet speeds are around the global median on broadband, but slower than the global median on mobile.
+The Philippines ranks 52nd in the world for fixed broadband speed, with a median speed of 105.26 per second.
+It ranks 66th for mobile internet speed, with a median speed of 60.33 MB per second.
+Given the slow internet speeds in the country, it is crucial to optimise your website for speed.
 If your website is too heavy and loads too slowly, this will result in higher bounce rates, meaning you could lose potential customers before they even have a chance to see what you have to offer.

 3. Tap into Filipinos’ strong family values